-Overview of WebDAV Watcher.
+An overview of the WebDAV Watcher.
 The WebDAV Watcher monitors file and folder changes in a remote directory on a WebDAV server.
-WebDAV Watcher relies on the Connect to WebDAV Action that establishes connection with the WebDAV server.
+The WebDAV Watcher relies on the Connect to WebDAV Action that establishes a connection with the WebDAV server.

 Interconnect

-• Dynamic variables & Events of the WebDAV Watcher.
+- WebDAV Watcher integration and auditing—Variables (dynamic data) and Events (recorded activity).
 Access filenames and paths of recently changed filesystem objects (such as files and directories) within your WebDAV server.
 Additionally, view all relevant information and failure events related to connecting to a WebDAV/internet server, along with details that triggered the workflow launch.

 Have a question?